erancha/urban-geo-pulse/README.md

 #### A Big Data Geospatial Application.

-**UrbanGeoPulse** is a Big-Data application built using a microservices architecture and containerization.
+**UrbanGeoPulse** is a Big Data application built using a microservices architecture and containerization.
 This serves as a **demonstration** of a **software architecture** definition process, with hypothetical requirements.

 ## Preface